 “A fully-engaged employee turns up on time, excited and stimulated at the prospect of their working day,” Truby wrote.
 “They are dedicated, committed, positive advocates for their company.
 They motivate others, take pride in doing the best possible job and strive to achieve everything they’re capable of.
 A dis-engaged employee is quite the opposite, often not just unhappy and bored but potentially disruptive.
 Morale and productivity are both affected by employee engagement or a lack of it.”

 Employee Engagement Ideas

 Truby also noted that when a business does everything in its power to maximize employee engagement, it will be ultimately reflected in the company’s bottom line.
 This creates an incentive for any business to pursue such initiatives.
 Establishing incentives can also be an excellent strategy for leaders to adopt when working to promote employee engagement, as most people respond positively to concrete encouragement, whether in the form of pay raises, bonuses or even basic praise.
-Other means of boosting engagement include holding team bonding and collaboration sessions, demonstrating loyalty, seeking employee input and utilizing social networks.
+Other means of boosting employee engagement include holding team bonding and collaboration sessions, demonstrating loyalty, seeking employee input and utilizing social networks.

 However, SMB decision makers charged with managing a remote staff can have a more difficult time accomplishing this, and technology plays an even greater role in these instances.
 A MonsterThinking blog post detailed that the majority of today’s workforce spend at least some time working from home or while on the go, stressing that these employees still need the same level – if not more – of guidance and recognition from team leaders.